chanzuckerberg/napari-segmentation-workshop/_sources/intro.md

   <br>
 2. Progressing further into **[Stage II](primer/landing.md)**, we give a primer on image analysis, and then explain how the napari viewer's different tools and functions relate to performing segmentation.
   <br>
-3. By **[Stage III](workflow/landing.md)**, we focus on the terminology behind segmentation, and three case studies that illustrate how to perform a cell segmentation workflow from start to finish in napari, using sample data (or your own).
+3. By **[Stage III](workflow/landing.md)**, we focus on the terminology behind segmentation, then dig into three case studies that illustrate how to perform a cell segmentation workflow from start to finish in napari, using sample data (or your own).

 ## Feedback and Contributing

 We see this napari segmentation course as belonging to the greater image tech ecosystem, and [we welcome any and all feedback](https://github.com/chanzuckerberg/napari-segmentation-workshop), even contributions as you make your way through these stages and lessons.
 We intend these learning materials to be reproducible, and adaptable, much like napari itself.

 :::{hint}
 When you reach the end of a lesson, you'll see a field where you can leave a comment.
-We encourage you to share your thoughts on these materials regarding their accessibility and general intelligibility.
+We encourage you to share your thoughts on these materials—their accessibility, quality, and general intelligibility.
 :::

 <br>